Brian Hastings (poker player): Vs. Isildur1

 In December 2009, Hastings played online Poker against Isildur1, winning $4.18 million in a single session, plus a further $1.5 million in a later session.

 The first, but not the second, of these sessions was controversial as Hastings is alleged to have shared hand histories with professional poker players Cole South and Brian Townsend, which would be a form of collusion and a direct violation of Full Tilt Poker's rules.
 Allegations of impropriety by Hastings' were cleared by Full Tilt Poker on December 21, 2009.
 Brian Hastings and Cole South were found to have not breached Full Tilt Poker's rules.
 The finding from the company was that “[i]t is fully acceptable for players to discuss strategy, and in this instance these players did discuss hands, an opponent and a strategy to play against this opponent.
 However, when the games are played there was only one player making decisions regarding the hand.
 Based on our findings, the sole breach of our site rules was by Brian Townsend who was found in violation of our rules regarding datamining.
 While he did violate our rules, he is receiving a punishment that is harsher than our standard response in these situations.
 We now consider this matter closed and all parties involved in the situation have been made aware of our decision.”

 Vs. Ziigmund

 On September 18, 2010, Hastings and Cole South went head to head with noted Finnish player Ilari Sahamies in a $500/$1000 Pot Limit Omaha game.
 Hastings had a longer run against Sahamies, playing 662 hands, losing $195,000 during the session.
 Cole South left the table at 300 hands, losing $621,000.

 Poker After Dark

 Hastings appears in Season 7, Week 5 of Poker After Dark.
 It is the first Pot Limit Omaha Cash session in the show's history.
-The group also includes Phil Ivey, Tom Dwan, Phil Galfond, and Patrik Antonius, who Hastings regularly plays against online.
+The group also includes Phil Ivey, Tom Dwan, Phil Galfond, and Patrik Antonius, whom Hastings regularly plays against online.